 If you feel like you’re on a Jurassic Park trail, well that’s because you are.
 Some of the 1993 wild jungle scenes were shot right in this area.
 More recently, the TV series, Lost, also took advantage of filming in this mysterious tropical terrain.

-This Oahu hike should take you no longer than a half hour to reach the waterfall.
+This Oahu hike should take you about a half hour to reach the waterfall...if conditions are good, and it's not that muddy!
 This is a quick rewarding hike that rewards you with the most amazing waterfalls on Oahu!

 St out of Waikiki up to the H-1 Freeway